MarcinMM/Dungeon-Dweller/README.markdown

 * NPC goal management (IN PROGRESS - 50% goals, assuming pathing works)
 * [take a look at combat per this post](http://codesquares.com/post/persistence_complete_now_proper_combats).
 * Seriously look at Point vs x,y confusion.
 It's a mess.
-Entities aren't updating their POSITION fields, which would make everything *tons* easier.
+Entities aren't updating their POSITION fields, which might everything *tons* easier.

 *Content/Features*

 * Item use, rest of item creation (food! pots!).
 * More PC design (remainder of classes: werewolf, skeleton, dwarf, demon).
 * Hunger mechanic.
 * Advanced NPC design.
 Communication (combat msgs about what creatures are doing, maybe random barks like Dredmor), more special abilities.
+Prevention of item use on certain NPCs.
 * Item enhancement (tentatively spec'd in content doc) via loot drops and interactive decor items.
 * Forward impetus design (why go further into dungeon/how to communicate goal of game) - details [in this post:](http://froggyfish.net/index.php?page=1&newsid=1219)
 * Lore - details [in this post:](http://froggyfish.net/index.php?page=1&newsid=1218)